arangodb/docs/3.7/graphs-satellite-graphs-management.md

 However there is one important difference: You can only add collections that either *do not exist*, or that have been created with the correct collection properties.
-Either through the graph module or either manually.
+Either through the graph module or manually.

 ### Remove a vertex collection